SWAT Service Description

 One web application is not necessarily limited to one domain, subdomain or URL and may be hosted on multiple servers.

-An instance is defined as "a deployment of a web application”.
-Some examples may involve staging or development deployment but multiple deployments in the same environment (for instance live) are also allowed.
+An instance is defined as "a deployment of a web application."
+Some examples may involve staging or development deployments, but multiple deployments in the same environment (for instance, live) are also allowed.

 An instance is not necessarily the same as a domain or subdomain.